-There are so many more things that I would like to do with the assistant.
+There are so many more things that I would like to do with Closet Tools.
 Things like scraping eBay listings to auto-generate Poshmark listings (for those of you who list in both places).
 A Poshmark auto-listing assistant, a share-group manager… The opportunities are endless!

 2018 Was Great.
 2019 Will Be Better.

-There’s no doubt about it, 2019 will be the year of the Closet Assistant.
+There’s no doubt about it, 2019 will be the year of Closet Tools.
 This post only scratches the surface of the things that I would like to do.

 Thank you for joining me on this journey, and I really hope Closet Tools has helped you save time and make more money this year on Poshmark.